BF667/soprano-dev/README.md

 ## Overview

-**Soprano** is an ultra‑lightweight, open‑source text‑to‑speech (TTS) model designed for real‑time, high‑fidelity speech synthesis at unprecedented speed, all while remaining compact and easy to deploy.
+**Soprano** is an ultra‑lightweight, open‑source text‑to‑speech (TTS) model designed for real‑time, high‑fidelity speech synthesis at unprecedented speed, all while remaining compact and easy to deploy at **under 1 GB VRAM usage**.

 With only **80M parameters**, Soprano achieves a real‑time factor (RTF) of **~2000×**, capable of generating **10 hours of audio in under 20 seconds**.
 Soprano uses a **seamless streaming** technique that enables true real‑time synthesis in **<15 ms**, multiple orders of magnitude faster than existing TTS pipelines.